 Board of Directors.
 The Board of Directors currently consists of nine directors, eight of whom are candidates for election.
 The Board of Directors met nine times during 2012.
 The Board of Directors schedules regular executive sessions at each of its meetings in which the Company's independent directors meet without management participation.
-During 2012 each of the directors attended at least 75% of the total number of meetings of the Board of Directors and meetings of the committees of the Board of Directors were in attendance at the 2012 Annual Meeting of Stockholders.
+During 2012 each of the directors attended at least 75% of the total number of meetings of the Board of Directors and meetings of the committees of the Board of Directors of which he was a member.
+The Board expects each director to attend the Company's annual meetings of stockholders at which he is a nominee, and all directors were in attendance at the 2012 Annual Meeting of Stockholders.